 A print version of the Practical Playbook, which provides additional detail and commentary from experts in the field, serves as an excellent resource for practitioners and educators alike.

-Save the date for the next Practical Playbook National Meeting: May 30-June 2, 2017 in Washington, DC!
+Register now for the 2017 Practical Playbook National Meeting: May 30-June 2 in Washington, DC!
 This year, we’ll be focused on Improving Population Health: Collaborative Strategies that Work.

 Do you have a story to share?
 Now accepting poster submissions.